Triangulated categories of mixed motives: Fibred derived categories

 Recall from \ref{defdescente} and \ref{trivglobchartaudescent} that, given a topology $t'$ (not necessarily admissible) over $\sch$, we say that $\Der(\A)$ satisfies $t'$-descent if for any $t'$-hypercover $p:\X \rightarrow X$ (here $\X$ is considered as a $\sch$-diagram), the functor

-is fully faithful (see corollary \ref{trivglobchartaudescent}). \end{num} \begin{prop} Consider the notations and hypothesis introduced above.
+is fully faithful (see Corollary \ref{trivglobchartaudescent}). \end{num} \begin{prop} Consider the notations and hypothesis introduced above.
 Let $t'$ be an admissible topology on $\sch$.
-Then the following conditions are equivalent: \begin{enumerate} \item[(i)] $\Der(\A)$ satisfies $t'$-descent. \item[(ii)] $\A$ satisfies cohomological $t'$-descent. \end{enumerate} \end{prop} \begin{proof} We prove (i) implies (ii).
-Consider a $t'$-hypercover $p:\X \rightarrow X$ in $\Pmor_S$.
+Then the following conditions are equivalent: \begin{enumerate} \item[(i)] $\Der(\A)$ satisfies $t'$-descent, in the sense recalled above. \item[(ii)] $\A$ satisfies cohomological $t'$-descent. \end{enumerate} \end{prop} \begin{proof} We prove (i) implies (ii).
+Consider a $t'$-hypercover $p:\X \rightarrow X$ in $\Pmorx S$.
 This is a $\Pmor$-morphism.
 Thus, by the fully faithfulness of \eqref{eq:derived_premotivic_descent}, the counit map $\derL p_\sharp p^* \rightarrow 1$ is an isomorphism.
 By applying the latter to the unit object $\un_X$ of $\Der(\A_X)$, we thus obtain that

 is an isomorphism in $\Der(\A_X)$.
 If $\pi:X \rightarrow S$ is the structural $\Pmor$-morphism, by applying the functor $\derL \pi_\sharp$ to this isomorphism, we obtain that

 is an isomorphism in $\Der(\A_S)$ and this concludes.